3C-SiC based sensors for harsh environments

 For years now, the growth of cubic silicon carbide (3C-SiC) on silicon has required very high temperatures, making the process expensive and resulting in distorted epi wafers.
 Advanced Epi has developed a low temperature growth process of 3C-SiC on Si which uses standard silicon based, cold-wall, reduced pressure chemical vapour deposition.
 The process offers high growth rates of up to 10 µm/h and the films can be doped to specification during epitaxy.
 The high crystalline quality 3C-SiC is suitable for a range of applications such as a low lattice mismatched virtual substrate for GaN, thermal management, power electronics, sensors, MEMS, photonics and biomedical devices.

 Compound Semiconductor International Conference

-Advanced Epi exhibited at this years IoT International Conference held in Brussels on the 7th-8th March and presented the following talk:
+Advanced Epi exhibited at the 2017 IoT International Conference held in Brussels on the 7th-8th March and presented the following talk:

-Advanced Epi exhibited at this years CS International Conference held in Brussels on the 7th-8th March and presented the following talk:
+Advanced Epi exhibited at the 2017 CS International Conference held in Brussels on the 7th-8th March and presented the following talk:

-Advanced Epi will be exhibiting at SEMICON Europa in Munich between the 14th - 17th November 2017.
+Advanced Epi recently exhibited at SEMICON Europa in Munich which was held between the 14th - 17th November 2017.